sttrayno/cc-serverless/README.md

 ![](./images/create-gateway.gif)

 Once you've created your gateway, it's time to add some resources and methods.
 From the resources section, select actions and click on create resource.
 This will be the REST endpoint that you're API will serve.
-Once you've gave it a name then select create method and select "POST"
+Once you've gave it a name then select create method and select "GET"

 ![](./images/create-method.gif)